Search by Keyword

 As stated above, Paul brought his conclusion idea for the long medley into the recording studio on July 23rd, 1969.
 It had been theree weeks since "Golden Slumbers / Carry That Weight" had been started, the conclusion of this track having an open ending to be built upon later.
 So finally, Paul brought The Beatles into EMI Studio Three on this day to start recording what the previous track would flow directly into.

 This session is documented to have begun at 2:30 pm, however the first thing recorded on this day was the final lead vocal attempt by Paul for his song “Oh!
-Darling,” for which only he may have been present for.
-Then, after an overdub recorded for John's song “Come Together” accomplished, attention was turned to what was called “Ending.”
+Darling,” which seems to indicate that he was the only Beatle present at this point.
+Then, after an overdub recorded for John's song “Come Together” accomplished, attention was turned to what was documented as “Ending" on the tape box.

 “Solos have never interested me,” Ringo stated in the book “Beatles Anthology.”
-He continues: “That drum solo is still the only one I've done...I was opposed to it: 'I don't want to do no bloody solo!'
+“That drum solo is still the only one I've done...I was opposed to it: 'I don't want to do no bloody solo!'
 George Martin convinced me.
 As I was playing it, he counted it because we needed a time.
 It was the most ridiculous thing.
 I was going, 'Dum, dum – one, two, three, four...' and I had to come off at that strange place because it was thirteen bars long.
 Anyway, I did it, and it's out of the way.
-I'm pleased now that we've got one down.”
+I'm pleased now that we've got one down."
+George Martin was in the studio with the group instead of the control room during the recording, the purpose apparently being to aid Ringo in keeping the drum solo measures straight and to stipulate when his bandmates were coming back in to conclude the song.

 Engineer Geoff Emerick, in his book “Here, There And Everywhere,” relates the experience of witnessing Ringo being talked into doing this solo. “'You know how much I hate solos,' Ringo kept saying, same as he did when we were working on 'A Day In The Life.'
 'Well, just do a token solo then,' Paul said half jokingly.
 Ringo looked to Lennon and Harrison for support, but, for once, they were siding with Paul.
 Eventually Ringo capitulated and performed the only drum solo – if you discount his little fills at the end of the 1963 B-side 'Thank You Girl' – ever to appear on a Beatles record.”